 The JNDI Context and Name should be filled in with the applicable JNDI information.
 If you are NOT using JNDI, then make sure these fields are empty.

 The ‘Driver Class’ field should be left as it is.
-Connection URL should indicate the following: jdbc:oracle:thin@<server_name>:1521:<oracle_db_name> Example above is: jdbc:oracle:thin:@mirage:1521:devmgr
+The connection URL should indicate the following: jdbc:oracle:thin@<server_name>:1521:<oracle_db_name> The example above is: jdbc:oracle:thin:@mirage:1521:devmgr

 Parameter names should indicate ‘user’ and ‘password’.
 Do not add parameters unless you are an expert JDBC configuration user.

-For the "VALUES" text boxes only, indicate the user name and password as in the schema created for OptiCash database.
+For the "VALUES" text boxes only, indicate the user name and password as in the schema created for the OptiCash database.
 In the example above – it is ‘mybank_oc and ‘*****’.

 It is recommended to use Remote User authentication to utilize the inherent authentication method of the Web server.
 Clicking the appropriate Authentication Method will pre-populate the Authenticator class and parameters fields.

-Please note that since OptiCash and OptiNet provide the ability to customize your authentication, these fields can be overridden based on your custom settings.
+Note: Since OptiCash and OptiNet provide the ability to customize your authentication, these fields can be overridden based on your custom settings.